RayAndrade/TheRayCode/Csharp/Proxy/README.md

 }
 ```

-The most common applications of the Proxy pattern are lazy loading, caching, controlling the access, logging, etc.
-A Proxy can perform one of these things and then, depending on the result, pass the execution to the same method in a linked RealSubject object.

 Create a class called **Proxy** and extend it with **: Subject**
 remove the **public** ans implment missing members.